markcharder/GenomicsTools/README.md

 There are three typical usage cases for this script.

-	1)	-	callVariants.pl --reference /path/to/reference.fa --bam /path/to/bam_file.bam
+	1)	callVariants --reference /path/to/reference.fa --bam /path/to/bam_file.bam
-	2)	-	callVariants.pl	--reference /path/to/reference.fa --GVCFs /path/to/gvcf1.g.vcf,/path/to/gvcf2.g.vcf,/path/to/gvcf3.g.vcf
+	2)	callVariants --reference /path/to/reference.fa --GVCFs /path/to/gvcf1.g.vcf,/path/to/gvcf2.g.vcf,/path/to/gvcf3.g.vcf
-	3)	-	callVariants.pl --nucmer --filter-snps --depth 0 --bam /path/to/bam_file.bam --reference /path/to/reference.fa --denovo /path/to/alternate_genome.fa
+	3)	callVariants --nucmer --filter-snps --depth 0 --bam /path/to/bam_file.bam --reference /path/to/reference.fa --denovo /path/to/alternate_genome.fa

 1) This will map reads to a reference genome and call SNPs between the reference and the reads.
 It will hard filter the variants based on depth, quality and allele frequency.
 It assumes a haploid, homokaryotic genome, so allele frequency can only be 1.
 It will produce both a vcf and gvcf file for the input bam.